VoxeLibre/VoxeLibre/README.md

 * Trees, biomes, generated structures
 * A couple of non-trivial blocks and items

-Additional features:
+Bonus features (not found in Minecraft):

 * Built-in crafting guide which shows you crafting and smelting recipes
+* In-game help system containing extensive help about gameplay basics, blocks, items and more
 * New temporary crafting recipes.
-For example, you can craft ender pearls (impossible in Minecraft).
 They only exist to make some otherwise unaccessible items available when you're not in creative mode.
 These recipes will be removed as development goes on an more features become available

 Technical differences from Minecraft: